 At the top of the list, the material removal rate is shown for reference.
-Just below is the specific work, that is, how much energy is expended to remove a certain volume of material.
+Just below is the specific work, that is, how much energy is expended per volume of material removed.
 (The unit for this quantity is nominally a pressure because work/volume has the same unit as force/area.)
-Note that this value is not a material constant but changes with cutting conditions; it can be seen as a type of efficiency: The lower the specific work, the less energy is expended to perform a given machining task.
+Note that this value is not a material constant but changes with cutting conditions: It can be seen as a type of efficiency.
+The lower the specific work, the less energy is expended to perform a given machining task.

 Power and torque